openjs-foundation/cross-project-council/proposals/mdawson-cpc-charter/CPC-Charter.md

 ### Observers

-Observers are free to attend meetings and participate in the work of the Foundation, CPC and participate in the consensus seeking process.
+Observers are free to attend meetings and participate in the work of the CPC as well as the consensus seeking process.

 ### Regular members